Carnkie, Redruth

 Vehicular access to Carn Brea is gained through Carnkie, at the summit can be found a monument dedicated to Lord de Dunstanville and Basset, and Carn Brea Castle, originally believed to be a hunting lodge, but which these days serves as a restaurant.

 D. M. Thomas, Cornish writer shortlisted for the 1981 Booker Prize grew up in Carnkie, Redruth.

+Etymology

+The name Carnkie comes from the Cornish language words karn, meaning 'crag, tor', and ki, meaning 'dog'.